-Energy efficiency is the key to our future, and we’re working to save 35 million kilowatts of energy each year.
+Energy efficiency is the key to our future, and we’re working to save 35 million kilowatt hours of energy each year.

 Bringing airport equipment up-to-date with highly efficient replacements saves energy and time, with less maintenance required and easier energy control.
 We’re even taking preventative measures to reduce the amount of flickers that can cause interruptions and system downtime.
 In areas like baggage claim, this improvement is critical and has resulted in faster baggage pickup for travelers and a better overall airport experience.

 Not All Bulbs Are Created Equal.

 Introducing a more streamlined approach to lighting.
 Fewer kinds of lighting systems mean fewer parts and pieces to keep track of and store.
 And more efficient bulbs mean maintenance might not have to replace a single light bulb for 10 years.